Vara-Lab/Base-Smart-Contract/README.md

 Contract crates:

-- `client`: This is used only for testing, it generates the contract client and incorporates it its your code.
+- `client`: This crate generates the contract client and incorporates it in its code, it can be used in tests.
 - `app`: Here goes all the business logic of the smart contract.

     > **Note:**